KPIs & Operating Metrics(New)

 Capital One Financial (COF) Short-term Investments (2016)

-Capital One Financial (COF) has disclosed Short-term Investments for 6 consecutive years, with $6.9 billion as the latest value for Q2 2016.
+Capital One Financial has reported Short-term Investments over the past 6 years, most recently at $6.9 billion for Q2 2016.

 • Quarterly Short-term Investments changed N/A to $6.9 billion in Q2 2016 from the year-ago period, while the trailing twelve-month figure was $6.9 billion through Jun 2016, changed N/A year-over-year, with the annual reading at $959.0 million for FY2013, 48.11% down from the prior year.